curiocunngios/curiocunngios.github.io/_posts/2025-06-22-my-first-post.md

 ```
 [0x410] chunk 0 --> <arbitrary address>
 ```
-The reason why we do this is because we can a chunk to be malloc'd at `<arbirary address>`, then we can either leak or modify the content of that address.
+The reason why we do this is because we can have a chunk to be malloc'd at `<arbirary address>`, then we can either leak or modify the content of that address.

 That's it, that's tcache poisoning!